-In combination with the GraalVM Tools for Java extension, you can run Micronaut projects on GraalVM, and debug them directly from the VS Code development environment with different debugging protocols enabled with the extension.
-This extension for Micronaut was also developed to help developers build native images right from VS Code.
+In combination with the GraalVM Tools for Java extension, you can run Micronaut projects on GraalVM and debug them directly from VS Code development environment with different debugging protocols, enabled with the extension.
+This extension for Micronaut is also developed to help developers build native images right from VS Code.

 Table of contents

 Installation and Setup

 Install the GraalVM Tools for Micronaut extension from the VS Code consolde by clicking on the Extensions icon in the Activity Bar (or invoke it with Ctrl+Shift+X).
 Search for "Micronaut" and install the package.
 Reload will be required.